sourced/deploymentmanager-samples/community/cloud-foundation/docs/black_box_user_guide.md

     cft apply tests/fixtures/configs
 ```

 the network would have no dependencies, and the firewall and instance would depend on the network.
-Therefore, the network would be creted/updated first (Stage 1), and the firewall and instance would be created/updated next (Stage 2).
+Therefore, the network would be created/updated first (Stage 1), and the firewall and instance would be created/updated next (Stage 2).
 The following would be displayed in the terminal:

 ```shell
     *** TBD ***
 ```

 *** Same questions / concerns as described in the **create** section ***

+The following conditions will result in the actin failure, with an error message displayed:

+- One or more of the submitted config files are invalid
+- One or more of the submitted config files contain circular dependencies (i.e., deployment A depends on deployment B, and B depends on A)
+- *** Anything else? ***

 If you use the --**preview** option